ADHD

 Learn 6 keys for raising a happy and independent child with ADHD.

-After receiving your child’s diagnosis of ADHD, it can be an overwhelming task trying to find the best treatment option to help both your child and family.
-Many of you do a quick google search or join a Facebook group and attempt to sift through the never-ending recommendations.
+After receiving your child’s diagnosis of ADHD, it is overwhelming to find the best treatment option to help your child.
+You do a quick Google search or join a Facebook group and attempt to sift through the never-ending recommendations.
 Unfortunately, this can sometimes lead to more confusion and overwhelm.
-There are so many factors involved in getting help for your child, including options for in-person therapies where you live, cost, time involvement, and effectiveness of the treatments.
+So many factors are involved in getting help for your child, including options for in-person therapies where you live, cost, time involvement, and effectiveness of medical and non-medical treatments for ADHD.

 Today, we are discussing one of the most effective, non-medical treatment interventions for ADHD—behavior therapy!

-Behavior therapy is the only non-medical treatment for ADHD with a large base of scientific evidence.
+Behavior therapy is the only non-medical treatment for ADHD with a large scientific evidence base.
 Because of this, it is recommended that behavior therapies begin as soon as a child receives an ADHD diagnosis.
-Behavioral therapies also do not produce the unwanted side effects that occur with medication that are a concern for most parents.
+Behavioral therapies also do not produce the unwanted side effects of medication that concern most parents.

-As a psychologist, if I am unsure of an ADHD diagnosis or if a child is still considered too young for a diagnosis (4 years of age), I will also recommend behavior therapies.
-The American Academic of Pediatrics also recommends that behavioral therapies be the first line of treatment for children under the age of 6.
-From our experiences working with parents, we know many parents prefer to start with social and behavioral treatment first before moving to medication.
+As a psychologist, if I am unsure of an ADHD diagnosis or a child is still considered too young for a diagnosis (4 years of age), I will also recommend behavior therapies.
+The American Academic of Pediatrics also recommends that behavioral therapies be the first line of treatment for children under 6.
+From our experiences working with parents, we know many parents prefer starting with social and behavioral treatment before moving to medication.

 So let’s dive into four behavior treatments that offer strong support in helping children with ADHD and their families.